Pioneer Woman Museum and Statue

 Ponca City, OK 74604

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Pioneer Woman Museum was dedicated September 15, 1958, just east of the statue.
-The museum preserves the legacy of women from all races, creeds, and nationalities who have contributed to the development of Oklahoma.
+The museum preserves the legacy of women of all races, creeds, and nationalities, who contributed to the development of Oklahoma.

-The Pioneer Woman is a heroic bronze statue of a young, sun-bonneted pioneer mother, protectively leading her son by the hand, striding confidently, head held high—a young woman of sturdy beauty and dignity whose eyes are fixed on the far southwestern horizon.
+Pioneer Woman is a heroic bronze statue of a young, sun-bonneted pioneer mother, protectively leading her son by the hand, striding confidently, head held high—a young woman of sturdy beauty and dignity whose eyes are fixed on the far southwestern horizon.
 Courage, determination, and humility are in her face.
 A bible is in her hand.
-The bronze cast is seventeen feet high and weighs 12,000 pounds.
-The monument is thirty feel total in height.
+The bronze cast is seventeen-feet high and weighs 12,000 pounds.
 It was erected in 1930 at a cost of $300,000.

-The monument was conceived, directed, and financed by Ernest Whitworth Marland, an oil man, philanthropist, US Congressman, and tenth governor of Oklahoma.
+The monument was conceived, directed, and financed by Ernest Whitworth Marland, an oilman, philanthropist, US Congressman, and the tenth governor of Oklahoma.
 In October 1926, Marland invited sculptors to submit competitive designs in the form of small models.
-Four months later the models were exhibited across the nation and 750,000 people cast their vote.
+Four months later the models were exhibited across the nation, and 750,000 people cast their vote.